myquay/michael-mckenna.com/blog/content/post/2013/simple-pluralisation-in-asp-net-mvc.md

 tags = ["asp dot net mvc"]
 +++

-Your software application is like an iceberg.
-Your users only see a small fraction of the application, the parts that they interact with.
+Your software application is like an iceberg in that your users only see a small fraction of it.
+The parts above the water; the parts that they interact with.
 Your application can be a mess under the covers but as long as you have a beautiful, quick interface that's super usable, your uses will think your app is designed really well.

 If you don't bother with correct pluralisation your users will be less likely to appreciate the care you put into the rest of your application.

-For something that can be achieved pretty easily (in English at least) it's surprisingly common to see this pattern
+For something that can be achieved pretty easily (in English at least) it's surprisingly common to see this pattern.

 !["Missing pluralisation example in Visual Studio"](/images/visual-studio-git-message.png)